zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-forProgramManagers-intro.md

 The Azure Portal UI team supports Ibiza and the Portal Framework, and can help you with onboarding a service into the Management UI in the Azure portal.

 Onboarding a service, or developing a portal extension, has three phases: private preview, public preview, and GA.
 The development of a portal can stop at any one of those steps, depending on content.
 A portal can also proceed to the next step when it meets the exit criteria for the current step.
-These phases are discussed in the sections named Private Preview, Public Preview, and GA.
+These phases are discussed in the document named [portalfx-extensions-developmentPhases.md](portalfx-extensions-developmentPhases.md).

 Most services that onboard Azure need to use the following three components:
 * Marketing content on the Azure Web site or other websites